AngryRectangle/Yaga/README.md

 Each view is going through these stages:

 1. Create - instantiates game object and make it inactive after instantiation
-2. Open - shows view after model was set
+2. Set - shows view after model was set
-3. Close - hides view after model unset
+3. Unset - hides view after model unset
 4. Destroy - preparing view for destroy and call Destroy method on it.

-Each stage should be called in represented order and order violation is strongly not recommended.
+Each stage should be called in represented order and order violation is not recommended.
-Also Open method should be called after model set and clos after unset but about it in Presenters section.

 ## Presenter